Force Field Analysis - Kurt Lewin

 Well, there are two answers really.
 One is gravity which is pushing you down into the chair.
 A driving force, if you like.

-The other is the chair itself, which provides an opposing force, pushing up against gravity, and stopping you falling to the ground.
+The other is the chair itself, which provides an opposing force, resisting gravity, and stopping you falling to the ground.

-So it would seem that while you are sitting you're in an equilibrium of sorts.
+So it would seem that while you are sitting in your chair you're in an equilibrium of sorts.

 Two forces keep you there.
 Gravity pushes down, keeping you in the chair, and the chair resists this, stopping you from falling to the ground.